lf-edge/ekuiper/docs/en_US/guide/sources/builtin/mqtt.md

 Expected field type.

-## Override the default settings
+### Custom Configurations

-If you have a specific connection that need to overwrite the default settings, you can create a customized section.
-In the previous sample, we create a specific setting named with `demo_conf`.
+For scenarios requiring deviations from the defaults, eKuiper lets you override global settings.
+For example, with the `demo_conf` configuration.
 Then you can specify the configuration with option `CONF_KEY` when creating the stream definition (see [stream specs](../../../sqls/streams.md) for more info).

 **Sample**